 You can also join in on live classes and there's a built in camera so you can talk to other people in the class.
-The ANT+ wireless support also means you hook up a heart rate monitor like the MyZone MZ-3 for instance, and get an extra layer of insight into your cycling session.
+The ANT+ wireless support also means you hook up a heart rate monitor, like the MyZone MZ-3, and get an extra layer of insight into your cycling session.

 The fitness app friendly treadmill

 The treadmill is a staple home gym essential for most and the folks at Life Fitness takes running indoors a little further with its treadmill range that include the company's Track+ console.
-Compatible with its T5, T3 and F3 treadmills, it'll let you connect a whole host of fitness apps including Fitbit, MyFitnessPal, Jawbone UP and Apple Health.
+Compatible with its T5, T3 and F3 treadmills, it'll let you connect a whole host of fitness apps including Fitbit, MyFitnessPal and Apple Health.

 You'll need to have an iPhone or Android phone to make it work and a big wad of money to get one inside your living room.